 With its cutting-edge design and playful aesthetic, jeweller Kirsten Goss' flagship store in Cape Town's Silo District is a fitting reflection of its owner.

-When you enter local jeweller Kirsten Goss' new shop in Cape Town's burgeoning Silo district, it may take you a while to realise you're in a fine-jewellery showroom instead of on a sci-fi film set.
-As one of the innovative women pioneering the migration to V&A Waterfront's Silo district, Goss called on interior design firm HK Studio and custom shop-fitting specialist Carlos La to bring her space to life, and the result is a futuristic offering that makes a bold statement.
+When you enter local jeweller Kirsten Goss' flagship store in Cape Town's burgeoning Silo district, it may take you a while to realise you're in a fine-jewellery showroom instead of on a sci-fi film set.
+As one of the innovative women who pioneered the migration to V&A Waterfront's Silo district, Goss called on interior design firm HK Studio and custom shop-fitting specialist Carlos La to bring her space to life, and the result is a futuristic and playful offering that makes a bold statement.
 We sat down with Goss to chat about the inspiration behind her flagship store and find out what it took to execute her vision.

 What was it like working with HK Studio and Carlos La?

 It's such a privilege to get to the point in your career where you're able to work with professionals of this calibre, and I found the whole process exciting and exhilarating.
 Sitting and planning was the fun part, but actually having to facilitate the execution of the design was where things got tricky, which is why I was so lucky to have the experts at HK Studio on board.
 They've done this sort of work before, so they handled all of the technical details and compliance aspects with the V&A, while Carlos La's incredible attention to detail ensured that all of the finishing touches were perfectly executed.